weilbith/dotfiles/README.md

 Run `make provide` to do a full setup.
 For more focused provision the different roles are group into diverse Ansible playbooks.
 The main book simply includes all of them.
-You can select a single book with `make provide-book BOOK=<name-here>`.
+You can select a single book with `provide-book BOOK=<name-here>`.
 Checkout `provide-book-list` to get a full list off all available book names.
-The same goes for the `make provide-role ROLE=<name-here>` target to focus a single role only.
+The same goes for the `provide-role ROLE=<name-here>` target to focus a single role only.

 The dotfiles themselves are symbolically linked in the file system.
 Thereby you must not call the provision again to update them.
 Concurrently it allows to edit